DragosGherasim/Banking-System--OOP/README.md

 # Banking-System -- OPP | C++

-Banking system it is my first project implemented in C++, using the concept of Object Oriented Programming.
+Banking System is my first project implemented in C++, using the concept of Object Oriented Programming.

 The access to the bank account is based on *Login* process.
 For the new users, there is a *Register* option.